kubu4/Scripts/README.md

-# BashScripts
+# Scripts
-Collection of one-off Bash scripts
+Collection of one-off scripts